o3de/o3de.org/content/docs/userguide/serialization-register-objects.md

+description: ' Register objects int the &ALY; engine for JSON or XML serialization. '
+slug: serialization-register-objects
+title: Register objects for serialization
+---
 # Register objects for serialization<a name="serialization-register-objects"></a>

  Serialization in Lumberyard is done by registering classes with a *serialization context*, which takes information about the provided class and uses reflection mechanisms to determine which class members to emit and their types\.
 Serialization is controlled through the `AZ::SerializeContext` class, declared in `AZCore/Serialization/SerializeContext.h` as part of the `AzCore` library\.